nikkobilitza/Visualizing-Development_Sub-National-HDI-Heatmap-1990-2021-/README.md

 view of the socio-economic landscape, identifying pockets of both advancement and deprivation.

-Source Data retrieved from the Subnational HDI Database of the Global Data Lab, <https://globaldatalab.org/shdi/>, version v7.0.
+Source: Data retrieved from the Subnational HDI Database of the Global Data Lab, <https://globaldatalab.org/shdi/>, version v7.0.
 Smits, J. and Permanyer, I. The Subnational Human Development Database.
 Sci.
 Data.
 6:190038 <https://doi.org/10.1038/sdata.2019.38> (2019).